flame/blis/docs/ConfigurationHowTo.md

    * **`frame/base/bli_arch.c`**.
-This file must be updated so that `bli_arch_query_id()` returns the correct `arch_t` architecture ID value to the caller. `bli_arch_query_id()` is called when the framework is trying to choose which sub-configuration to use at runtime.
+This file must be updated so that `bli_arch_query_id()` determines the correct `arch_t` architecture ID value for the caller.
+This function is called when the framework is trying to choose which sub-configuration to use at runtime.
 When adding support for a sub-configuration as a singleton family, this amounts to adding a block of code such as:
       ```c
       #ifdef BLIS_FAMILY_KNL
           id = BLIS_ARCH_KNL;
       #endif
       ```
       The `BLIS_FAMILY_KNL` macro is automatically `#defined` by the build system if the `knl` sub-configuration was targeted directly (as a singleton family) at configure-time.
 Other ID values are returned only if their respective family macros are defined.
 (Recall that only one family is ever enabled at time.)
-If, however, the `knl` sub-configuration was enabled indirectly via an umbrella family, `bli_arch_query_id()` will return the `arch_t` ID value via the lines similar to the following:
+If, however, the `knl` sub-configuration was enabled indirectly via an umbrella family, `bli_arch_query_id()` will provide the `arch_t` ID value via the lines similar to the following:
       ```c
       #ifdef BLIS_FAMILY_INTEL64
           id = bli_cpuid_query_id();